skucherenko2/itd-assignment-2/README.md

 # itd-assignment-2

-Optimizing sql queries for suugesting best rated animes.
+Optimizing sql queries for sugesting best rated animes.

 Because we need more high-quality anime in our lives, don't we?